 - Difference to benchmark

 - Difference to previous rounds

-- Difference to first round
+- Difference to round (choose by round date

 - Attrition risk (where enabled on Premier plans)

 These comparison option allow you to view the data in comparison to the previous round, first round, or to to the benchmark.
 The scores will be shown as the difference with shade of green denoting a positive difference while red being a negative difference.

 The attrition risk will show the risk on segments in comparison to the company average.

 4. Comparing participation rates for segments on the heat map